sachagavino/radprocess/docs/source/install.rst

     The GNU Make tool is required to compile the software.
 In principle, it should already be pre-installed on your machine.
     In case it is not, you can type ``sudo apt-get install make`` if you are working on Linux, or ``brew install make`` regardless of your OS.

-#. ``perl``

-    Perl is a Unix-friendly scripting language that unable text processing tasks.
-It is required to copy the executable in the $HOME/bin directory.
-    Note that this requirements will be removed in the next update of radprocess.

 #. ``Fortran-90 compiler``